gardinbe/oracle-compute-instance-creation-script/readme.md

 5. Close dev tools, make sure your computer doesn't go to sleep, and pray for the next few hours

 ## Notes
+Filter logs with '***' to only show outputs from this script.

+It's advised to close dev tools while the script is running, as over long periods of time it may crash (Oracle's fault).

-You can change the interval duration between clicks by changing the value of the variable `INTERVAL_DURATION` (default is 30s).
+You can change the interval duration between clicks by changing the value of the variable `INTERVAL_DURATION` - default is 30 (seconds).